bleds22e/DataWrangling/Week10_VersionControl/documents/Week10_Assignment.md

 ### 7. Include This Document (5 point)

-Place this file in the appropriate sub-directory (something along the lines of `documents` or `code`).
+Place this file in the appropriate sub-directory (something along the lines of `documents` or `code`; long story, but do NOT name the folder `docs` or weird things will happen).

-Even though you (probably) haven’t added any code or text this *this* specific file, go ahead and “knit” this document.
+Even though you (probably) haven’t added any code or text this *this* specific file, go ahead and render this document.

 You’ll notice that the output is not a PDF this time.
-That’s because the output of this file is a `github_document` (instead of `pdf_output`, for example).
-You can confirm this by scrolling to the very top of this document and looking at the first few lines (under “title”, “author”, and “date”, you’ll find “output”).
+That’s because the format of this file is a `gfm` (instead of `pdf`, for example), which stands for “github-flavored markdown.”
+You can confirm this by scrolling to the very top of this document and looking at the first few lines (under “title” and “author” you’ll find “format”).

-In your files, you will now see not only the `.Rmd` file for the assignment, but also a file that ends in `.md`.
+In your files, you will now see not only the `.qmd` file for the assignment, but also a file that ends in `.md`.

-Commit and push both the `.Rmd` and the `.md` files to your repo.
+Commit and push both the `.qmd` and the `.md` files to your repo.

 Find this document on GitHub.
-If you click on the `.md` version (*not* the `.Rmd`), it should show you the “visual” output on GitHub.
+If you click on the `.md` version (*not* the `.qmd`), it should show you the “visual” output on GitHub.
 This can be a great way to share your work with advisers, colleagues, etc.!

+You can absolutely still render to PDF or other outputs if you want to.
+Those documents can also be stored on GitHub.
+For the remainder of the semester, though, I will generally be asking you to render your assignments to `gfm` (`.md` file endings).

 # Turning in Your Assignment